RESOStandards/transport/proposals/web-api-add-edit-with-media.md

 }
 ```

 The return from the POST will return the Media record with the object in an `Incomplete` status.
 The next step in the process is to provide the byte stream for the media object to the server at the provided endpoint.
-The client MUST use the `odata.mediaEditLink` if provided and use the implicit URL only if one is not provided as per the OData specification.
+The client MUST use the `@odata.mediaEditLink` if provided and use the implicit URL only if one is not provided as per the OData specification.

-### Upload the Media byte array
+### Upload the Media Byte Array

 The byte stream upload is a simple HTTP POST transaction to the provided to the endpoint.
-If it is an request outside the WebApi domain, then all required data (authentication, etc.) MUST be provided in the `mediaEditLink` URL.
-If `mediaEditLink` is not in WebApi domain, then the established authentication (cookies, authentication headers, etc.) MUST continue to be provided.
+If it is an request outside the Web API domain, then all required data (authentication, etc.) MUST be provided in the `@odata.mediaEditLink` URL.
+If `@odata.mediaEditLink` is not in WebApi domain, then the established authentication (cookies, authentication headers, etc.) MUST continue to be provided.

 **REQUEST - External Target**
 ```http